jhallen/exorsim/README.md

 # Build instructions

-Just type "make" to compile it:
+Just type "make" to compile it.

-	exor	This is the simulator
+# Utilities

+A number of utilities are built in addition to "exor":

 	mdos	This provides file access to MDOS diskette images